 The progestogen*-only pill, also known as the “mini-pill”, is a daily tablet that contains one hormone.
 The hormone makes it harder for sperm to get into the uterus (womb) and may also change the lining of the uterus so an egg cannot develop in it.
 It sometimes prevents an egg from being released by the ovaries each month.

-*The terms “progestin” and “progestogen” are both used to refer to the mini-pill: progestin is an artificial form of progesterone that is used for medical purposes.
+*The terms “progestin” and “progestogen” are both used to refer to the mini pill: progestin is an artificial form of progestogen that is used for medical purposes.

 How do I use the mini-pill?

-In your first appointment with a doctor or clinician, you will discuss a range of contraceptive methods to find the one that suits you.
-Often, you will talk about your lifestyle, preferences, needs and medical history, and the clinician will assess the risks and benefits of contraceptive methods for the individual, considering all alternatives.
+In your first appointment with a doctor or clinician, you will discuss a range of contraceptive methods to find one that suits you.
+You can talk through your lifestyle, preferences, needs and medical history, and the clinician will assess the risks and benefits of contraceptive methods for the individual, considering all alternatives.

 After you finish all the pills in the pack start a new pack the next day so there are no breaks between packs.